José de Córdoba y Ramos

-José de Córdoba y Ramos (September 26, 1732 – April 3, 1815) was a Spanish Navy officer and explorer who sailed around the world and fought in several battles of the French Revolutionary Wars.
+Lieutenant-General José de Córdoba y Ramos (September 26, 1732 – April 3, 1815) was a Spanish Navy officer and explorer who served in the War of Jenkins' Ear, Seven Years' War, American Revolutionary War and French Revolutionary Wars.

 Biography

 Born into a family of sailors, he was the son of Don Ramón Antonio de Córdova-Lasso de la Vega y Córdova-Lasso de la Vega, and Doña Mariana Josefa Ramos de Garay y Mexiá.

 Córdoba took to the seas at the age of 13.
 After sailing under Andrés Reggio, he was appointed to sail his own ship from Cádiz to Manila Bay via the Cape of Good Hope.
 In command of the frigate Astrea, he set sail in April 1770 with a crew of 289 men.
 Arriving in Manila Bay, he affirmed that he only had two patients with scurvy, pointing out that the low incidence of scurvy was due to the gaspacho that he ordered to be given to the crew.
 Setting course back to Spain on January 6, 1771, he arrived at the Isla de León on August 1, 1771.
 Later in his career he sailed several times to the Philippines, where he oversaw improvements in the design of the Manila Galleon.

 On September 21, 1789, he became Teniente general (lieutenant general) of the Navy.

 At the outbreak of war with Britain in 1796, he was put in command of the Spanish fleet.
 While in command of the fleet he suffered a serious defeat at the Battle of Cape St Vincent (1797) on board the Santísima Trinidad (which was successfully attacked by Commodore Horatio Nelson and after surrendering Córdoba's flagship was only saved because of the intervention of two other Spanish ships).

 After St Vincent, Córdoba was dismissed from the Spanish Navy and forbidden from appearing at court.